lsu-ddem/pathways-site/content/4_PhysicalComputing/_index.md

 While completing these lessons, be sure to check out additional examples and extended readings in the **Resources** section as well as the lessons and example codes found on the [Arduino](https://www.arduino.cc/en/Tutorial/HomePage) website to build a stronger understanding of these concepts.

+The remainder of this course will require an Arduino kit.
+If this is not provided by the school, or you would like to purchase your own for at-home use or experimenting after you have completed the course, these kits are open-source and can be purchased online.
+Kits containing that [Arduino Uno board and necessary components](https://www.amazon.com/s?k=arduino+uno+kit&i=electronics&ref=nb_sb_noss_1) usually range form $40-$60.

 ---